aishmanisha/safetyApp/Privacy.md

 For a better and enhanced utilization, the software is designed to request provision of certain personally identifiable information.
 Which is the enablement of several permissions, for it to work properly on the device on which the software's services are intended.

-Panic Trigger requires the enablement of the following permissions;
+App requires the enablement of the following permissions;

 - Location.
 - SMS.